 Experience the evolution of Cuba through its people on a cultural program that uses

 photography as a means of getting to know Cubans from all walks of life.
 Join a National Geographic photographer and two Cuban photographers for an intimate look at Havana and the surrounding countryside.
 Rise with the sun to capture the old city’s early morning rhythms, and photograph the people you engage with on visits to schools, dance studios, art cooperatives, and more.
-Each departure is limited to 16 travelers.
+This trip is limited to 16 travelers.

 Visit a historical home with its owner and focus on its stunning architectural details.